 - Automatically schedule reports to share work progress

 - Easily present investigation results in an organized manner

 - Identify key trends over time with statistics

 All these lead to more proactive case management and more effective communication for security teams.
 But this isn’t the only way video analytics helps manage investigations more effectively, it also provides the tools to keep all security personnel informed and focused.
 The ability to quickly drill down to the exact details needed to solve a case, without tediously having to filter through extraneous data and footage, enables security teams to streamline their operations and work efficiently.

 While we don’t often have the opportunity to view a video investigation side-by-side using different techniques, one thing that we do see from time to time is re-investigating offloaded video for cases that have been archived as unsolved.
-Such cases can be solved faster by applying video analytics based on Video Synopsis.
+Such cases can be solved faster by applying video analytics based on the VIDEO SYNOPSIS innovation.

-Though on first glance you might think video could slow down investigative work, with advances in Video Synopsis and analytics, video has become an invaluable resource for solving crimes quickly and effectively, on the reactive and proactive level.
+Though on first glance you might think video could slow down investigative work, with advances in VIDEO SYNOPSIS technology and analytics, video has become an invaluable resource for solving crimes quickly and effectively, on the reactive and proactive level.
 Is the industry ready for the next level?